|Location||Ngare Ndare Forest Reserve, Buura and Laikipia North Districts|

 The communities that surround Ngare Ndare have been grazing their cattle in the forest for decades.
 However, as populations increase, so has the pressure on the natural resources, and there are several initiatives now in place to provide sustainable alternatives for the Ngare Ndare community.

 To alleviate pressure on the forest for firewood, the Trust have provided small farms in the area with gum trees for firewood and building materials.
 Over 1.5 million gum trees have been planted in the farms, and have made a huge difference in the incidents of illegal tree felling.
+Plans are also underway to develop a biogas project.
 To help diversify incomes and reduce reliance on livestock, the Trust has also given bee hives to some community members to set up within the forest, who sell the honey and keep the profits.

 14 community members have found employment in becoming NRT rangers.
 They were trained with funding from NRT and generous support from the Kenya Wildlife service, at the Manyani Training School in the famous Tsavo National Park.
 Passing with flying colours, the team emerged with knowledge in discipline, field craft, wildlife law and wildlife monitoring.
 They play a critical role in raising conservation awareness, gathering intelligence, managing conflict and collecting basic wildlife data.